 Yes.
-Your landlord must ensure that there is a hard wired smoke alarm on each floor of your home.
-For more information please see the Fitness of homes for human habitation guidance for landlords.
+Your landlord must ensure that there is a hard-wired smoke alarm on each floor of your home.
+The requirements for converted contracts won’t apply until 1 December 2023.
+For more information, please see the Fitness of homes for human habitation guidance for landlords.

 Has the law changed in relation to carbon monoxide alarms?

 Yes.
 Your landlord must ensure that a carbon monoxide alarm which is in repair and proper working order is in each room of the home which contains a gas appliance, an oil-fired combustion appliance or a solid fuel burning combustion appliance.